invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 ### **Sampler convergence**

-Immediately, you can notice results tend to converge -that is, results with low `-s` (step) values are often indicative of results with high `-s` values.
+Immediately, you can notice results tend to converge -that is, as `-s` (step) values increase, there comes a point where the image no longer changes.

 You can also notice how `DDIM` and `PLMS` eventually tend to converge to K-sampler results as steps are increased.
 Among K-samplers, `K_HEUN` and `K_DPM_2` seem to require the fewest steps to converge.
 And finally, `K_DPM_2_A` and `K_EULER_A` seem to do a bit of their own thing and don't keep much similarity with the rest of the samplers.